-Condition Ref.
-Requirement IEA Finding Recommendations Status Batters along the rail corridor works, observed appeared to be generally maintained and was an improvement from the previous audit site inspection.
+Condition Requirement Ref.
+IEA Finding Recommendations Status but has still resulted in erosion of the pads and sedimentation of creek lines and drainage over recent rain events.
+Batters along the rail corridor works, observed appeared to be generally maintained and was an improvement from the previous audit site inspection. rectified as issues arise.
+Sediment issues were particularly noted at Yallaroi Creek piling pad pipes.
 It is recommended that the hydraulic model is continued to be reviewed considering the observations and data obtained during recent rain events.
 It is recommended that the lessons learnt during construction and operation of the Stage 1 piling pads be implemented during the next stage of works consider the impact that saturated catchments have on the volumes of water within creek and drainage lines.
 Consideration also be given to the installation of larger piling pads and crossings with larger volume pipework, longer shallow downstream faces with larger rock and consideration of gabion baskets where required.
-It is further recommended that continued review of the design of the piling pads accounting for the above elements should be undertaken in consultation with the CPESC, Engineering and Construction teams to achieve the required outcomes for the current and future drainage crossings.
-E90 All waste generated during construction and operation must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
-Waste and Resource ECM has been developed to manage the waste and resource recovery related risks on this Project.
-On Tuesday, the 19th October 2021 at 6:05pm, Trans4m Rail reported an environmental event to ARTC via Aconex (TRANS4M-GCOR-000986), with further information provided on Wednesday, the Ensure waste classification is undertaken for all material exported from site in accordance with the Waste Classification Guidelines Part 1: Classifying Waste (NSW EPA, November 2014).
-ARTC's Construction Contractor Trans4m Rail classified the material as 'contaminated soil' and confirmed with the MSCP Landfill that they could accept this material.
-The event is not considered to have caused actual or potential environmental harm that is not
+It is further recommended that continued review of the design of the piling pads accounting for the above elements should be undertaken in consultation with the CPESC, Engineering and Construction teams to achieve the required outcomes for the current and future drainage crossings. ensure continual improvement across the alignment.